ihmeuw/vivarium/docs/source/concepts/event.rst

    * - Name
      - Description
    * - | index
-     - | An index into the population table that contains all
+     - | An index into the population state table that contains all
        | individuals that may respond to the event.
    * - | time
      - | The time at which the event will resolve.
 The current simulation